Bayard Rustin: Early life and education

 Rustin was born in 1912 in West Chester, Pennsylvania, to Florence Rustin and Archie Hopkins, who were unmarried.
-As Florence was a single mother, Rustin was raised by his maternal grandparents, Julia (Davis) and Janifer Rustin, wealthy local caterers, as the ninth of their twelve children; growing up he believed his biological mother was his older sister.
-Julia Rustin was a Quaker, although she attended her husband's African Methodist Episcopal Church.
+As Florence was a single mother, Rustin was raised by his maternal grandparents, Julia (Davis) and Janifer Rustin, wealthy local caterers, as the ninth of their 12 children; growing up he believed his biological mother was his older sister.
+Though she attended her husband's African Methodist Episcopal Church, Julia Rustin was a Quaker.
 She was also a member of the National Association for the Advancement of Colored People (NAACP).
 NAACP leaders such as W. E. B. Du Bois and James Weldon Johnson were frequent guests in the Rustin home.
-With these influences in his early life, in his youth Rustin campaigned against racially discriminatory Jim Crow laws.
+With these influences in his early life, in his youth Rustin campaigned against Jim Crow laws.

-One of the first documented realizations Rustin had of his sexuality was when he mentioned to his grandmother that he preferred to spend time with males rather than females.
+One of the first documented realizations Rustin had of his sexuality was when he mentioned to his grandmother that he preferred to spend time with boys rather than girls.
 She responded, "I suppose that's what you need to do".

-In 1932, Rustin entered Wilberforce University, a historically black college in Ohio operated by the AME Church.
-Rustin was active in a number of campus organizations, including the Omega Psi Phi fraternity.
+In 1932, Rustin entered Wilberforce University, a historically Black college in Ohio operated by the AME Church.
+He was active in a number of campus organizations, including the Omega Psi Phi fraternity.
 He was expelled from Wilberforce in 1936 after organizing a strike, and later attended Cheyney State Teachers College (now Cheyney University of Pennsylvania).
-Cheyney honored Rustin with a posthumous Doctor of Humane Letters degree at its 2013 commencement.
+In 2013, Cheyney awarded Rustin a posthumous Doctor of Humane Letters degree.

 After completing an activist training program conducted by the American Friends Service Committee (AFSC), Rustin moved to Harlem in 1937 and began studying at City College of New York.
-There he became involved in efforts to defend and free the Scottsboro Boys, nine young black men in Alabama accused of raping two white women.
-He was part of the Young Communist League from 1936 to 1941, leaving after the Communist Party USA reversed its anti-war policy in response to Nazi Germany's invasion of the USSR.
-This conflicted with Rustin's anti-war stance.
+There he became involved in efforts to defend and free the Scottsboro Boys, nine young Black Alabama men accused of raping two white women.
+He was part of the Young Communist League from 1936 to 1941, leaving after the Communist Party USA rescinded its antiwar policy in response to Nazi Germany's invasion of the USSR.
+This conflicted with Rustin's antiwar stance.
 Soon after arriving in New York City, he became a member of Fifteenth Street Meeting of the Religious Society of Friends (Quakers).

 Rustin was an accomplished tenor vocalist, an asset that earned him admission to both Wilberforce University and Cheyney State Teachers College with music scholarships.
 In 1939, he was in the chorus of short-lived Broadway musical John Henry.
-Fellow cast member and blues singer Josh White later invited Rustin to join his gospel and vocal harmony group Josh White and the Carolinians, with whom he made several recordings.
+Fellow cast member and blues singer Josh White later invited Rustin to join his gospel and vocal harmony group Josh White and the Carolinians, with which he made several recordings.
 With this opportunity, Rustin became a regular performer at the Café Society nightclub in Greenwich Village.
 A few albums on Fellowship Records featuring his singing, such as Bayard Rustin Sings a Program of Spirituals, were produced from the 1950s through the 1970s.